Dyablo-HPC/Dyablo/Readme.md

 * Use the Kokkos command line arguments to correcty bind GPUs : e.g. `--num-devices=4` when there are 4 GPUs/node
 * Of course, learn to use your job manager (slurm) efficiently for hybrid codes (`-c`, `--hint`, etc...).

+### Config parameters (.ini file)

 Unfortunately no documentation about the content of the .ini file is available yet, you will need to read the code (sorry).
 For now you can `grep -r configMap.get core/src` to see what variables are fetched from the .ini.

+### Output and visualization

+If you used the XDMF+HDF5 output backend, Dyablo should produce *.h5 and *.xmf files that contain unstructured mesh data.
+You can open *_main.xmf with [paraview](https://www.paraview.org/) to display the output of your simulation.

+More IO implementations will be added later.

 # More information